heuer/segno/docs/index.rst

 Aside from other Pyhton QR Code generators, Segno has no 3rd party dependencies and is very simple to use.

-If you know the (great) API of Michael Nooner's `PyQRCode`_ library, you'll discover some similarities since this project started accidentally as an improvment of PyQRCode, even if this project is not a fork of it.

 Contents:

 .. toctree::